farcloser/go-containers/README.md

 # CodeComet containers library

-A very simple library providing basic containers manipulation methods.
+A very simple library providing basics for the containers ecosystem.

 At this point, this is merely hiding away opencontainers/*.